 Show summary Hide summary

 The name Masuda has always intrigued me, especially since I started playing Pokémon.
-We often hear about the “Masuda method” and every time I wondered, who is this Masuda?
-Where does this name that seems so special in the world of video games come from?
+We often hear about the “Masuda method,” and every time I wondered, who is this Masuda?
+Where does this name, which seems so special in the world of video games, come from?

-Honestly, the name sounds a bit Japanese, right?
-I wanted to know more about its origins, to better understand the man behind this famous method.
-And you know what, it’s a real surprise when you dig a little.
+Honestly, this name sounds a bit Japanese, doesn’t it?
+I wanted to learn more about its origins to better understand the man behind this famous method.
+And then, you know what?
+It’s a real surprise when you dig a little.

-You’d think everyone knows this name without really knowing its story… And that’s where it gets interesting.
-People often talk about methods or tricks around “Masuda”, but few really know where this name comes from and what it means.
-I thought we’d do that together.
+You’d think we all know this name without really knowing its story… And that’s where it gets interesting.
+We often talk about methods or tricks around “Masuda,” but few really know where this name comes from and what it means.
+I thought we’d explore this together.

-There’s something fascinating about the fact that this name has become a technical term in the game, almost like a legend.
-So naturally, I started digging, reading, listening to opinions everywhere, and here’s what I discovered.
+There’s something fascinating about the fact that this name has become a full-fledged technical term in the game, almost like a legend.
+So naturally, I started digging, reading, listening to opinions all around, and here’s what I discovered.

 So, Masuda is clearly Japanese and it’s a fairly common last name there.
-What’s funny is that in Japanese, last names often have a strong connection with nature or the place where ancestors come from.
-Masuda could be related to cultivated lands, rice fields, or a rural environment, but you can imagine that for a Japanese last name, several interpretations are possible.
+What’s funny is that in Japanese, last names often have a strong connection with nature or the place where the ancestors come from.
+Masuda might be related to cultivated lands, rice fields, or even a rural environment, but you can imagine that for a Japanese name, several interpretations are possible.

-It’s often related to specific kanjis, those Japanese characters that give a precise meaning to the name.
-For example, “Masa” can mean “just”, “correct”, or “true” depending on the kanjis, while “da” is often a shortened form of “field” or “cultivated land”.
-Well, this isn’t an official translation, just a clue among others, but it gives you an idea of the depth behind a simple last name.
+It’s often linked to specific kanji, those Japanese characters that give a precise meaning to the name.
+For example, “Masa” can mean “just,” “correct,” or “true” depending on the kanji, while “da” is often an abbreviated form of “field” or “cultivated land.”
+Well, this explanation isn’t an official translation, just one possibility among others, but it gives you an idea of the depth behind a simple name.

-Historically, last names like Masuda were held by families living in agricultural regions, which corresponds more to an ancient Japan, before massive urbanization.
+Historically, names like Masuda were borne by families who lived in agricultural regions, which corresponds more to ancient Japan, before massive urbanization.
 And strangely, our famous Junichi Masuda, the one who popularized the method in Pokémon, seems to bear a last name very rooted in this tradition.

 The possible meaning of the last name Masuda

-I looked into various sources and basically, the translation would be something like “true field” or “true rice paddy.”
-It’s not 100% certain, you know, because kanjis can vary and totally change the meaning, but it’s a very plausible and commonly accepted hypothesis.
+I looked into different sources and basically, the translation would be around “true field” or “true rice paddy.”
+It’s not 100% certain, you know, because kanji can vary and totally change the meaning, but it’s a very plausible hypothesis and widely accepted.

-What’s funny is that when talking with Japan enthusiasts, I was told the name could also symbolize a kind of grounding, a sort of clarity or authenticity of cultivated land.
-Basically, almost a rural poetry in this last name.
+What’s funny is that when talking with Japan enthusiasts, they told me the name could also symbolize a form of grounding, a sort of clarity or authenticity of cultivated land.
+In short, almost a rural poetry in this last name.

-And then this “earth” aspect fits quite well with the somewhat pragmatic function behind the Masuda method: it’s like a laborious, patient technique, rooted in experience—a bit like farming the land, you know.
+And then this “earth” side fits quite well with the somewhat pragmatic function behind the Masuda method: it’s like a laborious, patient technique, rooted in experience—kind of like farming the land.
 I love this metaphor, don’t you?

-Where can we find the name Masuda in the world today?
+Where is the name Masuda found in the world today?

-Well, this last name has mainly been borne in Japan, obviously.
-In France, or elsewhere in Europe, it’s extremely rare.
-Outside Japan, you can find a few Masuda in countries with a Japanese diaspora, like in the United States or Brazil.
+Well, this last name has been mainly carried in Japan, of course.
+In France, or elsewhere in Europe, it is extremely rare.
+Outside Japan, you can find a few Masuda in countries with a Japanese diaspora, such as the United States or Brazil.

-On the other hand, in the video game and pop culture world, Masuda has become much better known internationally, thanks to Junichi Masuda, composer and developer at Game Freak, who has marked generations of Pokémon players.
+On the other hand, in the world of video games and pop culture, Masuda has become much more internationally known thanks to Junichi Masuda, composer and developer at Game Freak, who has marked generations of Pokémon players.

-You’ll see, if you look around, the last name is especially associated with the Japanese region from which some ancestors probably come, maybe around the Tokyo area or nearby.
+You’ll see, if you look a little, that the name is particularly associated with the Japanese region where some ancestors probably come from, maybe around the Tokyo area or nearby.

 Variants and forms of the last name Masuda

-It’s actually quite simple, the last name Masuda doesn’t vary much, at least in romanization.
-However, in kanjis, there can be different combinations, each family choosing a kanji that can subtly change the meaning.
+It’s quite simple actually, the last name Masuda doesn’t vary much, at least in romanization.
+However, in kanji, there can be different combinations, each family choosing a kanji that can subtly change the meaning.

-Sometimes, you also notice a slightly modified pronunciation in different Japanese accents, but the differences remain minimal.
-The funniest thing is that for Pokémon fans, the “Masuda Method” evokes more a concept than a last name, so the variants are more on the vocabulary side of the method than the last name itself.
+Sometimes, we also notice the pronunciation a bit modified in different Japanese accents, but the differences remain minimal.
+The funniest thing is that for Pokémon fans, the “Masuda Method” evokes more a concept than a last name, so the variants are rather to be looked for in the vocabulary of the method itself.

 Recognized personalities with the last name Masuda

 You probably know Junichi Masuda, he is THE major figure linked to this last name internationally.
-Composer, producer, he helped shape Pokémon from the start and unveiled what is now called the Masuda method, that trick which makes shiny Pokémon hunting easier.
+Composer, producer, he has helped shape Pokémon since its beginnings and unveiled what is now called the Masuda method, this trick that makes shiny Pokémon hunting easier.

 For the curious genealogist: leads for a Masuda research

-If you have Masuda in your family tree, especially of Japanese origin, you should know that Japanese genealogy is sometimes a real challenge.
+If you have Masuda in your family tree, especially of Japanese origin, you should know that Japanese genealogy can sometimes be a real challenge.
 Fortunately, the popularity of the last name and regional archives can help.
-One lead would be to search in local registers around old agricultural regions, or to explore family documents.
+One lead would be to search the local registers around former agricultural regions, or to explore family documents.

-On the technical side, the transmission of Japanese last names generally follows the male lineage, which helps a bit to trace the roots, but beware of marriages and adoptions that can complicate the task.
+On a somewhat technical side, transmission of Japanese last names usually follows the male lineage, which helps a bit in tracing roots, but watch out for marriages and adoptions that can complicate the task.

-And obviously, for those who are Pokémon fans, a fun nod: this last name links you quite directly to the story of this famous Japanese franchise, like a small hidden treasure.
+And obviously, for those who are Pokémon fans, a fun nod: this last name links you quite directly to the history of this famous Japanese franchise, like a little hidden treasure.

 Some figures and data about the last name Masuda

-In current databases, there are several thousands of Masuda in the world, mostly in Japan.
+In current databases, there are several thousand Masuda in the world, mostly in Japan.
 In France, they are very few, which makes the last name rather exotic here.

-Over the years, it is noted that the last name does not experience big variations, it stays true to its roots without losing popularity, proof of a nice family and cultural consistency.
+Over the years, the last name has not seen great variations, it stays true to its roots without losing popularity, proof of beautiful family and cultural consistency.

 The Masuda method and its secrets explained simply

-Basically, it consists of making two Pokémon from game versions of different languages breed.
-This linguistic difference gives a boost to the chances of a shiny Pokémon appearing, multiplying these chances by about five.
+Basically, it consists of breeding two Pokémon coming from game versions in different languages.
+This linguistic difference gives a boost to the chances of a shiny Pokémon appearing, multiplying those chances by about five.

-For those who want to try, the trick is to get a Ditto from another region (for example Japanese) and have it breed with a Pokémon from your version.
-It takes a bit of patience, but believe me, it’s worth it.
+For those who want to try, the trick is to get a Ditto from another region (for example, Japanese) and breed it with a Pokémon from your version.
+It takes some patience, but believe me, it’s worth it.

-A practical detail, you can even speed up egg hatching by having a Pokémon with the ability Magma Armor or Flame Body that reduces the number of steps needed.
+One practical detail: you can even speed up egg hatching by having a Pokémon with the ability Magma Armor or Flame Body which reduces the number of steps needed.
 Nice, right?

 Why the Masuda method remains essential for shiny hunters

 For shiny hunters, this technique is almost magical.
-It really increases the odds, but beware, you still need a lot of patience.
+It really increases chances, but beware, you still need a lot of patience.
 You can’t be sure before hatching, and it requires hatching eggs one by one.

-What’s cool is that the method is compatible with the Shiny Charm, an item which also helps boost your chances at the daycare.
-The result, with both combined, shiny Pokémon become a bit more frequent without losing all the fun of the challenge.
+What’s cool is that the method is compatible with the Shiny Charm, an item that also helps boost your chances at the daycare.
+As a result, with both combined, shiny Pokémon appear a bit more frequently without losing all the fun of the challenge.

 - ⚡ Use a foreign Ditto for the daycare